KLSEHB/FSCVA/README.md

 # FSCVA

-Fingerprint-based Side-Channel Vulnerability Assessment in Web Searching Services
+**Fingerprint-based Side-Channel Vulnerability Assessment in Web Searching Services** submitted to TIFS.

 The source code will be made public upon acceptance of the paper.

 The complete results for all metrics (including accuracy, precision, recall, and F1-score) alongside MCC are fully presented in the corresponding tables.

+The query words are provided in the "Query Words" folder.

+Files 1-4 contain the data analysis and statistics from search engines (e.g., Bing, Baidu) regarding letters, boundaries, and packets, corresponding to Section VIII-D of the Manuscript.

 ## User Guide